-Starting Monday, June 22, 2020 our Downtown Services and Drop-In (DSDI) centre at 147 Besserer St. will be open from Monday to Friday, 12:30 – 6:00 p.m. for one-on-one client services, including wellness checks, brief support and consultations, referrals, practical needs, food bank.
+Our Downtown Services and Drop-In (DSDI) centre at 147 Besserer St. is open from Monday to Friday, 12:30 – 6:00 p.m., and Saturday-Sunday from 1 – 6 p.m., for one-on-one client services, including wellness checks, brief support and consultations, referrals, practical needs, food bank.
 If you or someone you know need any of these supports, please contact us to make an appointment: 613-241-7788 or visit us at 147 Besserer St. We will be happy to help you!
 DSDI services are for clients aged 16 to 24.

 The Downtown Services and Drop‑in is a street-front program of YSB.
 Located in Ottawa’s downtown core (147 Besserer Street), the centre provides a safe place for youth aged 16 to 20 who are unstably housed, live in poverty, or are living on the streets.
 Here, youth connect with peers facing similar challenges in an environment of acceptance and respect.
 Working with counsellors, youth identify their needs, set goals and get connected to the support and services they need to achieve those goals.

 For some, this means filling basic needs—free access to telephones and the internet, showers, a food bank, clothing, laundry facilities, and a healthy meal.
 For others, the Drop-in is a lifeline to housing, crisis counselling, addictions treatment, health care and support on the journey to independence.

 The Drop-in is open from Monday to Friday from 12 – 6 p.m. and Saturday and Sunday from 1 – 6 p.m.